james-gould/azure-keyvault-emulator/docs/CONFIG.md

 ## Using Aspire

-To make this as frictionless as possible the `AzureKeyVaultEmulator.Aspire.Hosting` library can automate **all** of this process for you in the background.

 ### Automatic SSL

 The `Hosting` library will handle the SSL certificate creation and installation for you.

 On your first run of the Emulator you'll be prompted to install a `localhost` certificate, click `Yes` on the prompt.
-The certificates will be installed to your local user trusted authority store, not root, if you wish to remove it at any point.
+The certificate will be installed to your local user trusted authority store, not root, if you wish to remove it at any point.

 After the initial run you won't be prompted to install the certificate again.